-The Board of Management of Sabunley Secondary school accepts responsibility for the school's financial statements, which have been prepared on the Cash Basis Method of Financial Reporting, using appropriate accounting policies in accordance with International Public Sector Accounting Standards (IPSAS).
+The Board of Management of (Name of School) accepts responsibility for the school's financial statements, which have been prepared on the Cash Basis Method of Financial Reporting, using appropriate accounting policies in accordance with International Public Sector Accounting Standards (IPSAS).

-The Board of Management is of the opinion that the school's financial statements give a true and fair view of the state of the school's transactions during the year ended 30th June, 2022, and of the school's financial position as at that date.
+The Board of Management is of the opinion that the school's financial statements give a true and fair view of the state of the school's transactions during the financial year ended 30th June, 2021, and of the school's financial position as at that date.

-Name: Designation: Sign: Date: Halima Kahiya Chairman, School Board of Management 3.
-1. 26.
-1. 2.
-2022 Name: Designation: Sign: Date: Abdi Noor Haji CHIEF PRINCIPAL SABUNLEY SEC.
-SCHOOL School Principal& Sedrelary to Board of Management 20.
-106/2822 Name: Designation: Sign: Date: Mohamed Gaiye Mude Bursar/ Finance Officer
+Name: Designation: Sign: Date: Chairman, School Board of Management Name: Designation: Sign: Date: School Principal& Secretary to Board of Management Name: Designation: Sign: Date: Bursar/Finance Officer Bursar/Finance Officer